iojini/apt-logistics-lateral-movement-exfiltration/README.md

 ---

-### 2. Lateral Movement: Compromised Device
+### 2. Lateral Movement: Compromised Device & Compromised Account

 Searched for evidence of lateral movement and discovered multiple RDP connections to the IP address 10.1.0.108, which was then correlated with logon events to identify the device name.
 The attacker used Remote Desktop (mstsc.exe) from the compromised system (azuki-sl) to connect to IP address 10.1.0.108.
 Further investigation revealed that the attacker performed lateral movement from the compromised workstation to the organization's primary file server (i.e., azuki-fileserver01), positioning themselves to access sensitive business data.
+In addition, the investigation also revealed that the attacker moved laterally to the file server using the fileadmin account.
+Compromising an administrative account with file management privileges also provides the attacker with elevated access to file shares and sensitive data.

 **Queries used to locate events:**